-Derek Stanley Arthur Warwick was born in New Alresford, UK, and is widely recognised as one of the most talented Formula 1 drivers never to win a Grand Prix.
+Derek Warwick was born in New Alresford, UK, and is widely recognised as one of the most talented Formula 1 drivers who has never won a Grand Prix.
 Despite his long career in F1, a victory eluded him.
-In the early 1980s, Warwick was viewed as more likely to achieve World Championship success than his peer, Nigel Mansell.
+In the early 1980s, Warwick was viewed as more likely to achieve World Championship success than Nigel Mansell.

 Nationality | British |